dpgaspar/Flask-AppBuilder/docs/quickcharts.rst

         datamodel = SQLAModel(Contact, db.session)

 this will produce a column chart, with the number of contacts that were born on a particular month or year.
+Notice that the label_columns are from and already defined *ContactGeneralView* take a look at the :doc:`quickhowto`

 Register (views.py)
 -------------------